Connecting to Zendesk

 So if you use your Zendesk connection for tickets replication, synchronization, or as a source in import with the Updated state filter, it is better to select this check box and use Incremental Export API.
 If you use filters by other Ticket fields, it may be better not to select this check box for your connection.
 Note that you can have different connections to the same Zendesk account on Skyvia, so you may create two connections with different settings for different purposes.

-To connect to Zendesk, you need to specify the url to connect to and user login email and API Token.
+To use the API Token authentication, you need to specify the url to connect to, user login email and API Token.

 - Email — user email to log in with.